 Notation is very important in our field.
 I have prepared a table of symbols I most frequently use.
 You can retrieve the LaTeX source Notation.tex, or the PDF file Notation.pdf obtained from it.

-You are required to typeset your work using LaTeX (pdflatex on our system), the standard high-quality typesetting program in our field.
+Typeset your work using LaTeX (pdflatex on our system), the standard high-quality typesetting program in our field.
 Note that a ".tex" file is an ordinary ASCII file, so you can use your favorite text editing tool (vi, emacs, etc.) to type it.
 When your run pdflatex on it, you will produce a ".pdf" file that you can visualize or print (assuming your input was a correct LaTeX file).

 To include figures in your homework, you can draw them using TGIF or any other graphical tool available to you, and save them as ".eps" files.
 Here is an example of how to include a file Figure.eps, generated from the TGIF file Figure.obj, into a file Figure.tex.
 You will get the best results for technical figures using the TikZ package, which takes a little longer to learn and use, but it is fully integrated with LaTeX.

 Here is an example of how to use citations in LaTex.